Thomas Kuchel

 Thomas Henry Kuchel (/ˈkiːkəl/ KEE-kəl; August 15, 1910 – November 21, 1994) was an American politician.
 A moderate Republican, he served as a US Senator from California from 1953 to 1969 and was the minority whip in the Senate, where he was the co-manager on the floor for the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 Kuchel voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court, while Kuchel did not vote on the Civil Rights Act of 1968.

-As of 2023, Kuchel is the last Republican to have held or win election to California’s Class 3 Senate seat.

 Early life

 Kuchel was born in Anaheim, Orange County, the son of Henry Kuchel, a newspaper editor and the former Letitia Bailey.
 Kuchel attended public school as a child.
-While he was at Anaheim High School, he was a yell leader and a member of the debate team.
+While he was at Anaheim High School, he was student body president, a yell leader and a member of the debate team.
 While there, he debated a team from Whittier High School, winning his own debate against his opponent and later intraparty rival, Richard Nixon.

-Kuchel graduated from both the University of Southern California in 1932 and the University of Southern California Law School before he entered the state government.
+Kuchel graduated from both the University of Southern California in 1932, where he was a member of the Phi Kappa Psi fraternity and the University of Southern California Law School before he entered the state government.